Cerebras/csl-examples/benchmarks/single-tile-matvec/README.rst

    cs_python run.py --name out --verify

 where the ``--verify`` flag verifies the result on each PE.
-Note that this flag is incompatible with any number of iterations greater than 1.
+This flag is incompatible with any number of iterations greater than 1.

 Again, pass ``--cmaddr`` to run on a real CS-2.
 If you're just running on simfabric, there's no need to use a width or height